The best year-end process ever

 We educate, we serve and we hold good boundaries.
 If that doesn’t work for the client, then maybe we’re not the best fit for each other’s needs.
 If the client doesn’t want to show up to their own ball game, we can’t make them.
 That’s when we let them go and focus on the clients that are accountable.

-The YEWU Meeting Agenda
+The YEWU meeting agenda

 Once in the meeting with the client, we have one to two hours to go over A LOT of detailed and important info.
 We do a full proofread of the clients books.
 We want to make sure that all of the transaction data is correct with the client.
-This ensures that Polymath and the client are on the same page, rather than assuming that everything is being entered correctly.
+This ensures that Priestess of Profits and the client are on the same page, rather than assuming that everything is being entered correctly.
 We keep an eye out for a few very essential things:

 - We run a Profit and Loss and Balance Sheet with the Prior Year Comparison columns to do a quick review of Sales, KPI’s (Key Performance Indicators), Net Income, Cash, Liabilities and Quick Ratio.
 We want to see how the year we are finishing compares to the prior year.
 Then, we can celebrate wins, or give feedback, as appropriate.